timryanb/OpenAeroStruct/openaerostruct/docs/v1_v2_conversion.rst

 ==================================

 There are quite a few differences between OpenAeroStruct v1 and v2, though the underlying analyses remain largely the same.
-In this document, we'll example code using v1 on the left in red and the corresponding code to perform the same computations in v2 on the right in green.
+In this document, we'll example code in each subsection using v1 on the top and the corresponding code to perform the same computations in v2 on the bottom.
 This can serve as a Rosetta Stone to translate older v1 scripts to run in v2.

 In general, much more of the code is exposed to the user in v2.